-Registration is now open for the 2022-2023 Youth & Children’s small groups.
+Registration is now open for the 2023-2024 Youth & Children’s small groups.
 Please visit this link to register your child.
 You do not have to be a member or pledging friend to register.

-Starting this year, I will be asking parents to register their kids and youth (ages 0-18) for East Shore programming each year!
+We ask parents to register their kids and youth (ages 0-18) for East Shore programming each year!
 This is so good!
 It will: